On K\"ahler Ricci shrinker surfaces

-The proof of part (A) is an improvement of the earlier weak-compactness theories in ~\cite{HM15}~\cite{LLW21}, where $f_i(x_i)$ are uniformly bounded and the scales are fixed.
-Now we are dealing with the case $f_i(x_i) \to \infty$ and the scales are very small.
-For the scale reason, the uniform no-local-collapsing theorem in~\cite{LW20} plays an important role here.
-Furthermore, we need to modify the local conformal transformation technique developed in~\cite{LLW21}, which is the key step to achieving bootstrapping and regularity improvement.
+The proof of part (A) is an improvement of the earlier weak-compactness theories in \cite{HM15} and \cite{LLW21}, where $f_i(x_i)$ are uniformly bounded and the scales remain fixed.
+In the current scenario, we are addressing the case where $f_i(x_i)$ tends to infinity and the scales involved are very small.
+Due to this scale consideration, the uniform no-local-collapsing theorem proved in \cite{LW20} plays a crucial role in our proof.
+Additionally, we modify the local conformal transformation technique from \cite{LLW21} to achieve bootstrapping and improve regularity.

-The proof of case (B) is more involved.
+The proof of part (B) is more involved.
 Our proof utilizes the $\IF$-compactness developed by Bamler.
-However, in general, the $\IF$-compactness only deals with a weak topology, similar to the Brakke flow (cf.~\cite{Brakke}) compactness does in the mean curvature flow theory.
-Much more effort is needed to improve the convergence to be in the smooth topology.
-To achieve this, we rely on the following key ingredients:
+However, the $\IF$-compactness typically deals with a weak topology, similar to how the compactness in the mean curvature flow theory is handled by the Brakke flow \cite{Brakke}.
+To improve the convergence in the smooth topology, significantly more effort is required.